 I had the good fortune of speaking with Bernard Lee this past week.
-My co-host, Bruce Briggs, and I were interviewing him as the special guest to appear on our upcoming episode of PokerNews’ Top Pair Home Game Poker Podcast (which you can expect to be released in a few days).
+My co-host, Bruce Briggs, and I were interviewing him as the special guest to appear on an episode of PokerNews’ Top Pair Home Game Poker Podcast.
 I won’t go into too much detail about our conversation, as that would obviously spoil the interview, but there is one topic in particular that stuck out to me from our discussion: the way Bernard spoke so passionately about his annual charity drive for homeless kids and families in the Boston area, where he lives.

 While Bernard has had a tremendous presence in the poker world for years, both as a player as well as a media personality, he’s been able to make an even greater impact on other people’s lives via his charitable endeavors.
 A number of writers have done a great job detailing Bernard’s work with Family Aid Boston for various other poker media outlets (e.g., please read the articles posted recently over at PokerNews, CardsChat, and PokerNewsDaily), so I won’t dedicate space here to recapping the bullet points.
 Suffice it to say that Bernard went well above and beyond any sort of “charitable call of duty” to bring joy and happiness to dozens of local children and families.